 3.15.
 Manager or Managers means a person or entity designated to manage the LLC pursuant to the Articles of Organization and Operating Agreement.

 3.16.
 Member means a person or entity that has been admitted to membership in an LLC or has an ownership interest in an LLC.
+Solely being a tribal member does not qualify an individual to be included under this provision.
 The term does not include a person that has withdrawn or dissociated as a Member under § 10.02.

 3.17.
 Nonprofit 501(c)(3) means any entity created under this ordinance that would be created under IRS tax code 501(c)(3) to take advantage of the special funding opportunities such an entity may obtain to fulfill a special tribal and/or community need.